-We know that infant chickens are called chicks and baby ducks are called ducklings.
-But how do we appropriately refer to the newborn offspring of animals that don’t often get cooed over in their early developmental stages?
+We know that baby chickens are called chicks and baby ducks are called ducklings.
+But how should we refer to the newborn offspring of animals that don’t often get cooed over in their early developmental stages?
 Here are 11 of some of the more offbeat and uncommon names for baby animals.

-Despite the subtle distinctions between llamas and alpacas with regards to size, strength, and quality/quantity of wool fiber produced from their respective fleeces, both animals can interbreed and successfully produce offspring.
-Both genetically pure llamas/alpacas and their mixed progeny are called cria in the singular, crias in the plural.
+Despite the subtle distinctions between llamas and alpacas in regard to size, strength, and quality/quantity of wool fiber produced from their respective fleeces, both animals can interbreed and successfully produce offspring.
+Both genetically pure llamas/alpacas and their mixed progeny are called cria in the singular.

 A curious fact about hares: Rather than sheltering their newborn young from potential dangers in their environment, a mother hare will leave her offspring behind for long periods of time within an hour of their birth in order to avoid attracting predators to them, returning to provide food at night.
 The Wildlife Rehabilitation Society of Edmonton, hoping to curb instances of well-intentioned but ill-informed citizens spontaneously adopting baby hares found in fields, promotes a catchy slogan: "If you see a baby hare, leave it right there!"
 They may know the correct term is leveret, but it's much harder to rhyme with it.

-In general, a fledgling hawk taken from its nest within its first year of life, specifically for the purposes of falconry, is called an eyas.
-In particular, the two baby hawks born in Washington Square Park under the watchful eye of the New York Times HawkCam in 2012 are called Boo and Scout.
+In general, a fledgling hawk taken from its nest for the purposes of falconry is called an eyas.
+In particular, the two baby hawks born in Washington Square Park under the watchful eye of The New York Times HawkCam in 2012 were called Boo and Scout.

-In addition to the more obvious "boarlet" and "piglet," baby hogs and boars may also correctly be referred to as shoats (newly weaned pigs) or a farrow (a collective term for a group of young pigs).
+In addition to the more obvious "piglet," baby pigs may also correctly be referred to as shoats (newly weaned pigs) or a farrow (a collective term for a group of young pigs).
 For the purposes of a nursery rhyme, however, "this little piggy" is an appropriate substitute.